GerardoDC14/Rapidly_Robostem2025/README.md

 Robostem Interface 2025
 ===================================

-Robostem Interface 2025 is a Python-based graphical interface designed to connect computer vision and sensor subsystems used in robotics competitions and field testing.
+This is a Python-based graphical interface designed to connect computer vision and sensor subsystems used in robotics competitions and field testing.
 It integrates video streaming, hazard material (HAZMAT) detection, QR-code recognition, and magnetometer readings into a unified monitoring and control tool.

 --------------------------------------------------------------------------------